Summer is here, and that means more sunny days and fun times outside. But for older adults, hot weather can be dangerous.

 Why hot weather can be bad for older adults

-As you get older your body doesn’t handle heat as well, which can be dangerous if you aren’t careful.
+As you age your body doesn’t handle heat as well, which can be dangerous if you aren’t careful.
 Adults over age 65 have a higher rate of heat-related illness hospitalizations compared to younger adults.
 The most common heat-related illnesses are heat cramps, heat exhaustion and – most seriously – heat stroke.

 “With aging, our bodies produce less sweat, which is the body’s natural way of cooling down,” Dr. Kundranda said.
 “This reduced sweat response makes it hard to regulate your body temperature in hot weather.”